-Our revenue from telecommunications customers, U.S. and international, accounted for 89% of total net sales during 2021 and 96% of total net sales during 2020.
-Our largest customer during 2021 is in the telecommunications industry and accounted for 67% of total net sales for 2021, as compared to our three largest customers in 2020, also customers in the telecommunications industry, each accounting for 52%, 15%, and 14 of total net sales.
+Our revenue from telecommunications customers, accounted for 96% of total net sales during 2022 and 89% of total net sales during 2021.
+Our largest customers during 2022 represented 66% and 23% of our total net sales, respectively, one being a U.S. Tier-1 telecommunications customer and one being a telecommunications customer outside the U.S. In 2021, our largest customer, a Tier-1 telecommunications customer in the U.S., represented 67% of our total net sales.
 There was no other revenue from customers in excess of 10% of total net sales in either period.
-Net sales to international customers in 2021 and 2020, represented 8% and 17% of total net sales, respectively.